EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-good-quality.md

 - Many customers find Banana Republic’s clothes fit well and look stylish for work and events
 - Shoppers praise the men’s classic shirts and women’s dresses for their timeless style
-- The purse line and accessories are considered beautiful and well-made[1]
+- The purse line and accessories are considered beautiful and well-made

 ### **Negative Experiences**

-- Some long-time fans say quality declined after 2015, with thinner fabrics and less durable stitching[1]
+- Some long-time fans say quality declined after 2015, with thinner fabrics and less durable stitching
-- Complaints about poor customer service, especially with online orders and returns[3]
+- Complaints about poor customer service, especially with online orders and returns
-- Occasional issues with credit card management and store cleanliness[3]
+- Occasional issues with credit card management and store cleanliness

 ---